kekyo/chibicc-cil-toolchain/README.md

   * The file directive can always declare, and will overwrite same ID.
 * The location directive indicates source code location.
   * First operand: ID for referring source code file.
   * Second operand: Start line index.
-(1 based index)
+(0 based index)
   * Third operand: Start column index.
-(1 based index)
+(0 based index)
   * Forth operand: End line index.
-(1 based index)
+(0 based index)
   * Fifth operand: End column index.
-(1 based index)
+(0 based index, must larger than start)
   * The location directive can declare only in the function/initializer body.

 The language indicators is shown (not all):